 A man came into my office and related that his wife has been diagnosed with a terminal disease.
 He said his children are teenagers, and since she went to hospital they will not listen to what he says, and while not openly challenging him, they are not doing their homework and chores as they know they should.
 He feels he is unable to control them, and cannot cope by himself.

 My advice to this gentleman, whom I have deduced is the Additional Love Provider for these children, is that he should go easy on the children for now, and not expect them to have their usual level of energy, as they are immersed in a profound state of sadness, and cannot be expected to behave or conduct their lives as they normally would.
 If he can, I advise him to try to be as supportive to them as possible, and not blame himself for his inability to control them.
-I assure him they are not trying to be oppositional toward him, but are reacting with their own anxieties and sense of potential loss, and will regain their equilibrium in time.
+I assure him they are not trying to be oppositional toward him, but are reacting with their own anxieties and sense of impending loss, and will regain their equilibrium in time.
 I inform him that the best he can do for now is to let go of obligations such as chores and homework temporarily as much as is reasonable and possible.
 I sympathize with his own great loss and the new burdens he must face in order to direct him to turning his attention to helping his children grieve, and sharing his own grief with them.
-Finally I suggest that if the family wishes, they may seek to attend grief counseling after her passing to help each of them regain their emotional strength as well as their equilibrium as a family.
+Finally I suggest that if the family wishes, they may seek to attend grief counseling after her passing to help each of them regain their emotional strength as well as their new balance as a single parent family.
 This was accomplished in one session with the father alone.